SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Character Literals
 ~~~~~~~~~~~~~~~~~~

-A character literal is a single character surrounded by single quotes,
+A character literal is a Unicode grapheme cluster surrounded by single quotes,
 with the following general form:

 .. syntax-outline::